9 Ways to Keep Baby Cool This Summer

 Picture it: It’s a beach day and you’ve managed to wrestle your baby out of the carseat and gotten them all strapped in and situated in the stroller, grabbed all the beach gear from the car, and are just about to hoof it across the sand when you see that both you and baby have sweat through your shirts.
 Yup, on hot days your baby can feel the heat even more than you do, and it’s important to try every trick in the book to help them stay cool—and safe from the sun.

 Keeping your baby comfortable might even ensure they sleep better.
 In fact, Nanit Lab studied the impact of high temperatures on infant’s sleep, and found that when the heat rose, so did interrupted and fragmented sleep, as well as parental visits during the night.
-With that in mind, try these tips—during both the day and night—to beat the heat and enjoy the summer
+With that in mind, try these tips—during both the day and night—to beat the heat and enjoy the summer.

 1. Keep them out of the sun